-Ms. Brown has had the honor of being an Eagleton Fellow at the Eagleton Institute of Politics and PLEN Coordinator for Douglass Residential College at Rutgers University.
-Ms. Brown has also been Research Assistant at the National Asian American Survey (NAAS) and a Graduate Assistant at the Center for Race and Ethnicity at Rutgers University.
+Ms. Brown has had the honor of being an Eagleton Fellow at the Eagleton Institute of Politics, Graduate Assistant at the Center for Race and Ethnicity at Rutgers University, as well as a Research Assistant at the National Asian American Survey (NAAS).
 She has completed additional graduate work in political and social research at the University of Michigan at Ann Arbor.
 She has presented research on women in politics, political psychology, political media, and political participation by women of color.
 Before entering graduate school Ms. Brown worked in Washington, D.C., as a development assistant for EMILY’s List and for the mutual fund trade association, the Investment Company Institute.
 She earned her MA in political science from Rutgers University and BA in political science from Allegheny College.

-Ms. Brown currently participates on the Community Advisory Board for the YWCA Greater Pittsburgh's Center for Race & Gender Equity and the Pennsylvania Advisory Committee to the U.S. Global Leadership Coalition.
+Ms. Brown is currently a member of the Community Advisory Board for the YWCA Greater Pittsburgh's Center for Race & Gender Equity, the Executive Women's Council and its Women on Boards Committee, and 74% Kitchen Cabinet at Robert Morris University Bayer Center for Nonprofit Management.
+Ms. Brown is also a Pennsylvania delegate to the Vision 2020 program at the Institute for Women’s Health and Leadership at Drexel University and serves on the Pennsylvania Advisory Committee to the U.S. Global Leadership Coalition.

 Annie Guadagnino is the Program Coordinator for the Center.
 Before joining PCWP’s staff in 2012 she was a Campaign Director for Fund for the Public Interest and a Campus Organizer for the Public Interest Research Group.
 Annie is a 2009 graduate of the University of Michigan with a BA in Environmental Studies and a minor in Political Science.